theeugenechong/tp/docs/DeveloperGuide.md

 </p>

 + The `Forum` component contains a `ForumManager`, `ForumPost` , `ForumComment` and `ForumPostBase`.
 Both `ForumPost` and `ForumComment` are inherited from abstract base class `ForumPostBase` as they contain the attributes `content` and `username`.
-+ Forum posts are stored in a hierarchical way where`ForumManager` keeps a list of `ForumPost`s and each `ForumPost` keeps a list of `ForumComment`s.
++ Forum posts are stored in a hierarchical way where `ForumManager` keeps a list of `ForumPost`s and each `ForumPost` keeps a list of `ForumComment`s.

 The `Forum` component:

-+ handles adding/deleting/listing of posts, comments
++ Handles the adding / deleting / listing of posts and comments
-+ Deletes a post or comment only if the user requesting the action *owns* the post or comment, i.e. the username of request body must match the username field of the post or comment.
++ Deletes a post or comment only if the user requesting the action owns the post or comment, i.e. the `username` of the request body must match the `username` field of the post or comment.

 [⬆️ Back to top](#whats-in-this-developer-guide)